 Yellow chicken curry is a simple but authentic Indian curry that is easy to make!

-Low in net carbs and high in flavour, this curry makes an excellent keto meal when paired with cauliflower rice or a low carb bhaji.
+Low in net carbs and high in flavour, this curry recipe makes an excellent keto meal when paired with cauliflower rice or a low carb bhaji.